haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-addpcitem TM40 2
+addpcitem "SHOAL SALT" 4
 ```
 Notes:
 ```
-  # adds 'quantity' of 'item' into the PC
+  # same as additem, except the item is put into the player's PC
 ```
 </details>